Dingo attack: Overview

-Cause
+Causes

 The likelihood of wild dog attacks on humans depends to a large degree on how humans behave toward them.
 The more frequently these dogs are fed or scavenge human leftovers, the more likely it is that they lose all caution and sometimes react aggressively towards humans when they perceive themselves to be in conflict with the human.
 During a study on K'gari dingoes, the researchers reasoned that the presence of humans influences the activity of dingoes.
 The tourism industry on the island encouraged people to approach dingoes without caution, and such encounters were practically expected by the tourists.
 People lost their caution when dealing with dingoes more and more frequently, and the number of reported interactions increased.
 The way the dingoes reacted towards humans was dependent on the way humans behaved toward them.
 Dingoes tended to show aggressive behaviour when humans fled, and tended to be intimidated when humans consciously or aggressively moved towards them.
 Humans making submissive postures seemed to cause a neutral or submissive reaction of the dingoes.
 That dingoes showed aggressive behaviour towards humans seemed to be similarly likely during different times of the year.
 However, adult dingoes might be more dangerous during the breeding season, and female dingoes especially when they raise their pups.

 Even when habituation to humans seems to be the cause for attacks, it is not clear what the ultimate cause for attacks and overall threat towards humans is.
 It is possible that some attacks result from the "play" of young pups, especially with children.
 Attacks can also be caused by false reactions of humans to aggressive and dominance behaviour of dingoes.
 It is assumed that dingoes might have started to regard "human" food sources (garbage cans, leftovers, handouts, etc.) as part of their territory and that attacks on humans can therefore occur because the dingoes see humans as competitors and want to protect their food sources.
 That some dingoes might regard humans as prey was also deemed possible because humans, especially children, could be theoretically overpowered.

-Some tourists seemed confused by the high numbers of rules in some parks and in some cases have been observed to actively feed the wild animals.
+Bradley Smith, who had been researching wild dog behaviour at Central Queensland University said in 2013 that K'gari has a problem with humans and not with the dingoes, that dogs who were labelled "aggressive" were simply behaving naturally.